dvreeze/ocp-java-17-learning/doc/checklist.md

 #### Additional rules checked by the compiler

 Examples of additional rules checked by the compiler, other than syntax/scope/type checks:
+* Do we miss any needed *checked exceptions in a throws clause*?
+Some APIs that "invite" checked exceptions are:
+  * `Thread.sleep(long)` etc., potentially throwing an `InterruptedException`
+  * NIO.2, which is quick to throw `java.io.IOException`
+  * JDBC, which is quick to throw `java.sql.SQLException`
 * Is it tried to update a `final` variable?
 * Does a variable have to be `final` or *effectively final*?
-* Does a static member try to access an instance member?
+This is a requirement in the following cases:
+  * When local variables (in the broad sense) are used in a *lambda expression*, they must be *effectively final*
+  * When local variables (in the broad sense) are used in a *local or anonymous class*, they must be *effectively final*
+  * When local variables (in the broad sense) that have already been declared are used in the *resource specification* of a *try-resources statement*, they must be *effectively final*
 * Does the compiler detect *unreachable code*?
 * Is a method *correctly overridden*?
+Method overloading only applies to methods having the *same signature* as methods in a supertype
+* Is a method *correctly overloaded*?
+Method overloading only applies to methods having the *same name* but different signature
 * ...

 ### Quickly checking whether a code snippet runs successfully